Welcome to today's edition of the Rush 24-7 podcast.

 And it's as if the Tea Party is taking over one part of baseball discussion, and that's not right.

-That's the saber metrics crowd.
+That's the Sabre metrics crowd.

 Billy Bean, Oakland A's.

-And now, apparently, the way of analyzing players, putting together a team, analyzing their careers, you got the sabermetrics crowd, and then you've got the the traditional conventional crowd, and apparently is a big partisan divide, and this is because of the tea parts, like the Tea Party issue.
+And now, apparently, the way of analyzing players, putting together a team, analyzing their careers, you got the Sabre metrics crowd, and then you've got the traditional conventional crowd, and apparently it's a big partisan divide.

-It just mind-boggling.
+It's just mind-boggling.

-Now we get to the CNN sound bites on guns.
+Now, we get to the CNN soundbites on guns.

-They they like the CNN people, folks literally cannot believe.
+Like the CNN people, folks literally cannot believe.

-And they even go out and find a conservative guy named Will Cain to agree they cannot believe that anybody would actually think that Obama would try an executive order to trump the Constitution.
+And they even go out and find a conservative guy named Will Kane to agree they cannot believe that anybody would actually think that Obama would try an executive order to trump the Constitution.

 Not even after he's done it.